openlab-at-city-tech/wp-grade-comments/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Allow grade to be edited when editing comment via Dashboard.

 = 1.0.2 =
 * Ensure that comment privacy is respected for trashed comments
 * Prevent non-admins from editing comments that are private or contain grades, even when they are the post author